chrplr/PCBS/slides/2021-pcbs/lecture2.md

 Add python code to ``simple-detection-audiovisual.py`` to display instructions at the start of the experiment.

-11. If there is time left, follow https://pcbs.readthedocs.io/en/latest/running-experiments.html#decision-times
+11. If time allows, follow https://pcbs.readthedocs.io/en/latest/running-experiments.html#decision-times